-Investment restriction Deviation Investment of at least 51 % of the fund assets in bonds Other investment focus, e.g., investment in money market funds, mixed funds, equity funds and/or de- rivative funds Investment only in issuers who have been classified as sus- tainable for investments in securities and money market in- struments.
-Other sustainability approach Limitation of investment in money market instruments to up to 49 % of the fund assets Different rule, or no limitation The fund may invest more than 35 % of the fund assets in securities/money market instruments issued by the follow- ing issuers: Germany, France, Italy, the United Kingdom of Great Britain and Northern Ireland, Switzerland, the United States of America, Canada, Australia, Japan, Aus- tria, Belgium, Finland, the Netherlands, Sweden or Spain.
-Different rule Derivative instruments may be purchased as part of the investment strategy for up to 49 % of the fund assets and for hedging purposes.
+· Investment restriction Deviation Investment of at least 51 % of the fund assets in local currency-denominated emerging markets bonds/emerging markets money market instruments structured as bonds and/or in bonds/money market instruments structured as bonds which are issued by supranational issuers and are denominated in the local currency of an emerging market.
+Other investment focus, e.g., investment in bond funds with another investment focus, money market funds, mixed funds, equity funds and/or derivative funds Investment only in issuers who have been classified as sustainable for investments in securities and money market instruments.
+Other sustainability approach No extended issuer limit (more than 35 % of the fund assets) for investment in securities and money market instruments of certain issuers (sovereigns, regional authorities, international organizations) Extended issuer limit (more than 35 % of the fund assets) for investment in securities and money market instruments of certain issuers (sovereigns, regional authorities, international organizations) Derivative instruments may be purchased as part of the investment strategy for up to 49 % of the fund assets and for hedging purposes.
 Different rule, or no limitation Sight deposits and deposits at notice may be purchased for up to 49 % of the fund assets.
-Different rule, or no limitation Repurchase agreements are excluded pursuant to the fund regulations.
+Different rule, or no limitation No repurchase agreements are currently in force.
 Repurchase agreements may be used.
-Securities lending transactions are excluded pursuant to the fund regulations.
-Securities lending transactions may be used.
+Securities lending transactions may be used for up to 30 % of the fund assets.
+Different rule, or no limitation